U.S. Bank leaders in office next month, rest return in phases by early September

 Downtown employers are staggering their returns to the office in the coming months.
 Some, such as Sleep Number will start coming back in June.
 Thrivent said it will do so in July and Wells Fargo has said September.
 Target has generally set the fall as its return date.

-At U.S. Bank, all C-suite executives will return by mid-June, followed by its senior leadership group on July 6 and other senior vice presidents on August 2.
-The rest of its corporate employees will return on September 7.
+At U.S. Bank, all C-suite executives will return by mid-June, followed by its senior leadership group July 6 and other senior vice presidents on Aug.
+2. The rest of its corporate employees will return Sept.
+7.

 Cecere added that he's missed interacting with people in the office in the last year.
 As more top executives have resumed working on site regularly, he's said he's finding they have "more energy and a better connection with one another."